neuralworm/ThemeFav/README.md

 ## Extension Settings

-* `themeFav.showAllThemesInMenu`: Should side activity bar should all installed themes. (boolean)
 * `themeFav.validateThemesOnLaunch`: Validate favorites list with all installed themes, removing unisntalled themes from favorites. (boolean)

 ## Known Issues